project-fika/Fika-Documentation/README.md

         }
     }
 ```
 4. Start up your `SPT.Server` once to let it generate the profile and startup script, then go to `\user\mods\fika-server\assets\scripts` and find the generated script.
-Move this to your client installation root folder created in step 2 (if you which to re-regenerate these scripts, you need to delete the *old dedicated profiles*)
+Move this to your client installation root folder created in step 2 (if you wish to re-regenerate these scripts, you need to delete the *old dedicated profiles*)
 5. Either port forward or set up your VPN as normal, and then manually change your `fika.core` configuration in `\BepInEx\config\com.fika.core.cfg`.
 Set the port to your forwarded port, or set bind and force IP to the dedicated client's IP.
 6. Launch the dedicated client by running the batch script, then in-game when hosting on your own client, tick the "Use Dedicated" to use the dedicated client for hosting.
 It can only host one raid per client.
 It is generally recommended to put all your AI mods on the dedicated client and remove them locally on your own since the dedicated will now handle the AI instead.